 Chessies have strong, well-defined, muscular bodies.
 Their necks are firm, of medium length, and taper to the shoulders.
 Their topline shows that their shoulders are around as tall as their hindquarters, if not a little bit shorter.
 They have strong chests that are deep and wide, with a round rib cage.
 The flanks are tucked up.
 A Chessie’s tail is of medium thickness at the base, where it then tapers until the tip.
 It is straight and does not curl over the back.

 The Chesapeake has a coat that has a tendency to wave, but only on the shoulders, neck, back, and loins.
-Curly coats are disqualified by the AKC, but certainly exist in some Chessies!
+The AKC disqualifies curly coats, but certainly exists in some Chessies.
 This goes for coat length, too.
-Coat texture and length are unique to each Chessie; you may find a Chesapeake with fur a good bit longer than the prescribed 1.5 inches.
+Coat texture and length are unique to each Chessie.
+You may find a Chesapeake with fur a good bit longer than the prescribed 1.5 inches.
 Unfortunately, these pups do shed, making them ill-suited for allergy sufferers.